davitomix/platform_game/README.md

 $ npm run start
 ```

-> Open `http://127.0.0.1:8080` using your favourite broswer, if it doesn't open automatically.
+> Open `http://127.0.0.1:8080` using your favorite broswer, if it doesn't open automatically.

 ## Automated Tests :space_invader:
 There are no automated tests for this project, they will eventually be added.